Why Was Roe v. Wade Overturned?

-Eight states have abortion bans that haven't been enforced since the 1973 decision - but they could start applying them again in the absence of Roe:
+Six states have abortion bans that they haven't enforced since the 1973 decision - but they could start enforcing them again in the absence of Roe:

 Many people became especially concerned about the fate of Roe v.
-Wade when Justice Brett Kavanaugh was confirmed to the Supreme Court in 2018.
+Wade when Congress confirmed Justice Brett Kavanaugh to the Supreme Court in 2018.
 On the surface, Kavanaugh's confirmation shifted the Court's political makeup more to the conservative side.
-Plus, President Donald Trump repeatedly said he nominated Kavanaugh because he thought he would overturn Roe.
-But, statements by Kavanaugh suggest otherwise.
+President Donald Trump repeatedly said he nominated Kavanaugh because he thought he would overturn Roe.
+But, statements by Kavanaugh initially suggested otherwise.

-President Trump is also not the first Commander-In-Chief to want Roe v.
-Wade challenged.
-Other presidents have tried to undermine the case for decades by nominating Supreme Court Justices they thought might disagree with it.
-But, so far, Roe has withstood these challenges.
+Other conservatives tried to undermine Roe v.
+Wade for decades by nominating Supreme Court justices they thought might disagree with it.
+But for many years, Roe withstood these challenges.
 For example, Justices Sandra Day O'Connor, David Souter, and Anthony Kennedy were all nominated by Republican presidents.
 And all three voted to uphold Roe in Planned Parenthood v.
 Casey.
 However, it seems Dobbs v.
 Jackson Women's Health was the case the court's conservatives were waiting for.

-To answer this question, first, we have to take a quick look at the history of the Supreme Court.
+To answer this question, first, we have to look at the Supreme Court's history.
 The Constitution established the Supreme Court but didn't explicitly grant the power to determine whether state and federal laws are constitutional.
-That power came about in 1803 when the Supreme Court decided Marbury v.
+That power came in 1803 when the Supreme Court decided Marbury v.
 Madison.
-That case was the first time the Supreme Court found an act of Congress violated the Constitution.
+Marbury was the first time the Supreme Court found an act of Congress violated the Constitution.

-Ever since, it's been up to the Supreme Court to decide what is or isn't constitutional.
+Ever since, it's been up to the Supreme Court to decide what federal law is or isn't constitutional.

 Can the Supreme Court get things wrong?
 Sure.
 Several decisions from the Court's early history would not hold up in today's society.
-But the Supreme Court doesn't generally invalidate its own decisions - it just makes new ones.
+But the Supreme Court generally doesn't invalidate its own decisions - it just makes new ones.
 However, the Mississippi abortion statute presented the conservative justices on the court with a unique opportunity to overturn precedent.
 It remains to be seen how this decision will affect public opinion of the court, given that recent polls show that 80% of Americans support the right to abortion in at least some circumstances.